 Manufacturing in Dallas is a cornerstone of economic growth, making a major contribution to the local GDP and supporting thousands of jobs.
 According to REjournals, the Dallas-Fort Worth area ranks among the top two U.S. manufacturing markets, alongside Chicago.
 Major industries in Dallas fueling this momentum include aerospace, electronics, food and beverage, automotive, medical devices, and advanced production technologies.

-The Texas Manufacturing Outlook Survey (TMOS (Federal Reserve Bank of Dallas, 2025)) reflects a dynamic industrial environment.
+Industry experts at the Texas Manufacturing Outlook Survey (TMOS) (Federal Reserve Bank of Dallas, 2025), note Dallas reflects a dynamic industrial environment.
 While occasional downturns, such as the eight-month low reported in March 2025 (Advisor Perspectives, 2025), demonstrate market volatility, the broader trend remains positive for manufacturers in Dallas, TX.

 Largest manufacturing companies in Dallas